Introduction

 Controls

-You can press F1 (LT+Back/L2+Create) at any time to see context-sensitive help showing all controls available on the current screen.
+You can press F1 (or LT+Back on Xbox / L2+Create on PS5) at any time to see context-sensitive help showing all controls available on the current screen.

 Navigation